isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2214.md

 ---
-title: Xero Cloud Accounting Software-Harvest - Software and Setup
+title: FITPRISE Job Inspection System - FITPRISE Job Inspection System - 10 users
 permalink: /productivity-solutions-grant/solutionrepo/solution2214
 ---

 ### Description

-Xero is a cloud-based online accounting solution that can handle tasks that used to take up your time.
-As it connects to most major Singapore banks, Xero will automatically import daily bank transactions for easy bank reconciliations.
-You can create and send invoices with automated reminders for faster payments.
-Bills and expenses can be entered just by email-forwarding or taking a photo to eliminate data entry.
+FITPRISE PMS is a web-based management system that manages the QA/QC project management of engineering work.
+It comprises of a back-end system and front-end mobile app.
+The back-end system supports the data processing of workers profiles, jobs, inspection procedure information.
+Job inspection details are captured on mobile apps or recorded manually by workers.
+Full benefits are derived from the system inspection reports detailing full traceability of end-to-end job operation status.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedHarvestAccountingAnnex3CRwef12August2021-_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Enhanzcom_MOE_Annex_3_wef_30_Sept_2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria